-In 2002, the Geological Museum of Heilongjiang Province discovered a large bonebed in the Wulaga region (Jiayin County, Heilongjiang Province, P.R.
-China).
-They excavated 315 square metres and unearthed more than 400 isolated bones (Hai, 2004), together with numerous dinosaur skin impressions.
+In 2002, the Geological Museum of Heilongjiang Province discovered a large bonebed in the Wulaga region (Jiayin County, Heilongjiang Province, China).
+They excavated 315 m and unearthed more than 400 isolated bones (Hai, 2004), together with numerous dinosaur skin impressions.